 The control treatment is a reserved treatment in Split.
-In other words, you cannot create a treatment named control.
-The control treatment is returned by the SDK in the following scenarios.
+You cannot create a treatment named control.
+The control treatment is returned by the SDK in the following scenarios:

 -

-The targeting rules for a split are not defined: If you place your code behind a split and push your code to production without defining the targeting rules for that split in the web console, the SDK does not have any information on the rules or even the possible treatments of this split.
+The targeting rules for a feature flag are not defined.
+If you place your code behind a feature flag and push your code to production without defining the targeting rules for that feature flag in the user interface, the SDK does not have any information on the rules or even the possible treatments of this feature flag.
 In this scenario, the SDK returns the control treatment.

 -